AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 ![[Pasted image 20251105142709.png]]

 The lighting doesn't take any of the small cracks and holes into account and completely ignores the deep stripes between the bricks; the surface looks perfectly flat.
-We can partly fix the flat look by using a specular to pretend some surfaces are less lit due to depth or other details
+We can partly fix the flat look by using a specular to pretend some surfaces are less lit due to depth or other details, but that's more of a hack than a real solution.
+What we need is some way to inform the lighting system about all the little depth-like details of the surface.

+If we think about this from a light's perspective: how comes the surface is lit as a completely flat surface?
+The answer is the surface's normal vector.
+From the lighting technique's point of view, the only way it determines the shape of an object is by its perpendicular normal vector.
+The brick surface only has a single normal vector, and as a result the surface is uniformly lit based on this normal vector's direction.
+What if we, instead of a per-surface normal